Linuxsmurfen/K8s-demo/k8s@home/Install.md

-## 7. Setup nfs-subdir-external-provisioner
+## 7. Setup dynamic persistant storage
+NFS to my Synology NAS with "nfs-subdir-external-provisioner"
 Install NFS commons on the worker nodes
 ```
 sudo apt install nfs-common
 ```

-Create a NFS share and verify
+Verify that the share is available
 ```
 showmount -e 192.168.1.200
 ```